Organon & Co.: History

 In November 2021, the business announced it would acquire Forendo Pharma and its lead compound, a potentially first-in-class oral 17β-hydroxysteroid dehydrogenase type 1 inhibitor.

+In April 2026, India based Sun Pharma acquired Organon & Co. at $11.75 billion.

 Products

-Their products are divided into three main categories: women's health (27% of revenue), biosimilars (8% of revenue), and established brands (64% of revenue).
+Organon's products are divided into three main categories: women's health (27% of revenue), biosimilars (8% of revenue), and established brands (64% of revenue).
 Women's health products are mainly contraceptives such as Nexplanon, a three-year reversible contraceptive implant, and fertility drugs such as Puregon, a follicle-stimulating hormone drug.

 Biosimilars provide treatment for oncology and immunology at potentially lower cost than other FDA approved treatments.
 Organon makes the biosimilar Hadlima which it compares to Humira.
 Their established brands are heavily reliant on sales outside the United States of drugs with generic competition.
-The cardiovascular products such as Vytorin make a combined 24% of the company revenue.
-Revenue figures stated with 2022 figures.
+The cardiovascular products such as Vytorin make a combined 24% of the company revenue.(Revenue figures are from 2022.)

 Research compounds

 During its period of independent operation, Organon developed a large number of compounds which were never adopted for medical use, but continue to be used for a variety of scientific research.
 Notable compounds include: